vishalsanjeevuni/WeatherStream-Pipeline/CONTRIBUTING.md

-# Contributing to the Real-time Weather Data Pipeline
+# Contributing to WeatherStream Pipeline

 Thank you for considering contributing to this project!
 This document provides guidelines and instructions for contributing.